kiranvodrahalli/kiranvodrahalli.github.io/notes/liveTeX/MITdeep2019.md

 $$
 where \\(V(\theta) = \mathbb{E}[y\alpha(x, \theta)]\\) and \\(U(\theta_1, \theta_2) = \mathbb{E}[\alpha(x, \theta_1)\alpha(x, \theta_2)]\\).

 Now this is a bit scary, but we can get some intuition from it.
+We will give a sort of law of large numbers theorem.

 ### Langevin Diffusions in Non-convex Risk Minimization (Maxim Raginsky)